 FlynnSpace at the Flynn Center for the Performing Arts is an intimate venue that consistently features a mix of established and emerging artists representing a range of styles.
 Now music fans everywhere can access these world class performances.

 The television series is funded in part by Peter Swift and Diana McCargo, Vermont Arts Council, Oakland Foundation, Surdna Foundation, and Friends of Discover Jazz on Vermont PBS.

 The Artist-in-Residence Program invites celebrated jazz musicians to spend time in the community, participate in local music education, and further engage festival goers, local groups, and social service agencies.
 The program emphasizes the importance of a meaningful and multi-layered cultural exchange in expanding jazz audiences.
-The 2016 festival welcomed pianist Marcus Roberts for a week-long residency in this beautiful city.
+The 2018 festival welcomes Anat Cohen for a week-long residency in this beautiful city.

-Past artists-in-residence include Christian McBride, Ray Vega, and Big Chief Donald Harrison.
+Past artists-in-residence include Christian McBride, Ray Vega, Marcus Roberts, Terence Blanchard, and Big Chief Donald Harrison.

 Paul Brana Memorial Fund